How To Paint A Wood Porch Swing

 Stain Vs Paint

 The other reason I went to my local Benjamin Moore shop is that the staff are knowledgeable.
 We discussed the virtues of doing a colored stain versus painting the swing.
 Benjamin Moore can tint their stains to match the paint chips, which is freaking awesome, and its coverage is amazing.
 We used a stain on the wood gables of our previous house and it turned out amazing.
 You don’t need to sand anything beforehand, although a good wipe down is often best, and a coat or two is all you need.
 Plus it lasts forever, we’re talking 10-15 years without refinishing!
-The downside is that it only comes in 1 gallon pails.
+The downside is that it only comes in 1 gallon pails so I had lots left over.

 I did end up using the Aura exterior paint.
-I only needed a quart of paint for the swing, and knowing myself, I will want to paint it a different color when it is time to paint it again anyways.
-The paint should be fine for 5+ years though before I need to do touch-ups.
+I only needed a quart of paint for the swing, but I’ll seal up the container and see what other projects may come up.
+The paint should be fine for 5+ years though before I need to do touch-ups on the swing.

 I like to take the time to properly prep a project before getting into the nitty-gritty of it.
 That means sanding.
-I wiped down the swing, and then started sanding away the chipped paint.
+I washed down the swing and then started sanding away the chipped paint.

 That’s when my husband’s sander died.